jiem3/MultiFuncClustering/code/README.md

-The version of R libraries used in the codes are:
+The version of R packages used in the codes are:
 mvtnorm: 1.1.3
 xts: 0.13.1
 stringr: 1.5.0